E-guidance and templates

 • Must be written with a perspective on the future

 You must focus on the two following issues: write a catchy motivation and explain why you are qualified for the position.
 In other words – target your cover letter.
-How to get the right message across with a cover letter is up to the individual, but you can use CBS Careers' templates and examples as inspiration.
+How to get the right message across with a cover letter is up to the individual, but you can use CBS Business' templates and examples as inspiration.

 Cover letter templates